Skip to main content

 “All the trails are colour-coded so riders can choose their level of difficulty.
 There are beginner’s trails with small obstacles and shallow climbs, intermediate trails where the ground is a little lose and the gradients steeper and trails that offer real challenges for more advanced riders.”

-The Telegraph Station, which was the site of the original European settlement in Alice Spring and has a museum and a café, is also the home of the Alice Springs Mountain Biking Network.
+The Telegraph Station, which was the site of the original European settlement in Alice Springs and has a museum and a café, is also the home of the Alice Springs Mountain Biking Network.
 Most of the mountain biking trails begin at the Telegraph Station so its a great point to kick off your Alice Springs mountain bike adventure.

 Keep exploring